humantech/php-hire-test/README.md

 # PHP job application test
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">php-hire-test</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/humantech/php-hire-test" property="cc:attributionName" rel="cc:attributionURL">Humantech</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 Ahoy there, mate!
 This is capt.
-Richard ([@vltr](https://github.com/vltr)) writing, about this simple idea of ours: write a hiring application test based on well known technologies, such as git ... and some other things.
+Richard (aka. [@vltr](https://github.com/vltr), head of [@humantech](https://github.com/orgs/humantech/members) development team) writing about this simple idea of ours: write a hiring application test based on well known technologies, such as git ... and some other things.

 ## Of what does this test consists?
 First and uniquely, it's all about a different kind of job application for [our company](http://www.humantech.com.br/), mainly because **we are currently hiring**!! :) Another motivation is to go to the source of your habilities, _literally_.